 We sincerely hope that you and your dear ones are safe and healthy and we now pray for your prosperity and happiness.

-We, the entire humankind, have gone through one of the most testing of times in the last few months and believe that all of us have emerged from this crisis, healthy, learned and wiser.
+We, the entire humankind, are going through one of the most testing times over the last few months and believe that all of us will emerge from this crisis, healthy, learned and wiser.
 The events of the last few months have helped us to better appreciate the basic necessities and value relationships in life, which we have always taken for granted.
 While the crisis is far from over, but the indomitable spirit and survival instinct in us humans has taught us not only to coexist with the virus but also thrive as well.
 The urgency and the intent to overcome and reclaim our lives and livelihoods can be amply seen in human behaviour all around us.
 We salute this indomitable human spirit and strongly believe that environment and the economy would bounce back to normalcy over a period of time.
-We thus believe that the prevailing attractive asset prices, present a decadal opportunity for investors to benefit from!!
+We thus believe that the prevailing attractive asset prices, present a decadal opportunity for investors to benefit from!! (seems inconsistent with portfolio strategy line that ‘easy money is off the table’..we may keep one of these)

 First of all, talking about Covid and getting it out of the way, barring few countries where covid continues to spread rapidly, in most of the countries we are past the peak, clearly worst is behind, the rate of spread of the disease (R0<1) has come down below 1, i.e. the number of active cases is coming down.
 Economies are gradually opening up and economic activity is picking up and should normalise over a period of time.
 What is heartening to note in India is that, while the total number of cases have grown significantly and are increasing rapidly, the growth rate of active cases and death rate have consistently and sharply come down and taken the sting out of the bite.
 Building of herd immunity and taking precautions while carrying out economic activity is essential till vaccines are developed and mass produced.
 The focus, now is clearly on getting economic activity back on track along with managing the spread of the disease.
+One however, needs to keep in mind that market and economic volatility is here to stay for a while and we are not out of the woods yet, as a part of the economy may take couple of quarters to normalise.
+While economy may witness pain for a large part of current financial year with few businesses forced to operate at lower scale to survive the current environment, the Equity markets have rightly started to look beyond short term pain.

 We would now in this newsletter, focus on the unlocking and recovery in the economy and the huge amount of opportunity this presents for the investors and provide an update on portfolio strategy and our investment performance.

 Understanding the current policy response by looking at economic crises in the past

 Being a student of economic history, again, we would like to wear the lens of history to evaluate the steps taken by policy makers and the consequent recovery process (the time it took for the economic activity to come back to normalcy) during the Great Depression of 1929 and the Great Financial Crisis of 2008.
 This would help us to better understand how the recovery process is likely to pan out and the lessons that we draw can help us make sound investment decisions.